Talking With Darcy Hill, Master's in Teacher Leadership

-Her MEd in Curriculum & Instruction with a concentration in Teacher Leadership inspired her to re-examine the world of learning, challenged her to be brave with change, and affirmed in her heart the truth of the adage that “You can in fact teach an old dog a new trick.”
-She has been married 27 years to “a very patient man.”
-She says she has “three remarkable sons who are all out in the world chasing their dreams.”
-She also has two rambunctious Labs “who studied with me every day.”
+Her MEd in Curriculum & Instruction with a concentration in Teacher Leadership inspired her to re-examine the world of learning, challenged her to be brave with change, and affirmed in her heart the truth of the adage, “You can in fact teach an old dog a new trick.”
+She has been married 27 years to “a very patient man,” has “three remarkable sons who are all out in the world chasing their dreams,” and also has two rambunctious Labs “who studied with me every day.”

 “The world is changing at an outrageous pace.
 Our children, our students have no choice but to keep up.
 We have no choice but to keep up, as well, if we are to guide them on their way to their dreams and equip them for all of the challenges that will clutter their paths as they journey.

 “I felt restless and rather conflicted in this mindset, however, as deep down I knew that the students needed more from me.
 I was expecting more from them than I was expecting from myself.
-I needed to high-tail it out of the swamp of complacency and run with the students down the ground-breaking path toward their success.
+I needed to high-tail it out of the swamp of complacency and run with the students down the groundbreaking path toward their success.
 Sometimes you just need to start the parade; that’s why teachers need to be leaders.
 You can’t be a follower and lead students very well.”

 “I could send an email, which I learned how to do under duress and with exceptional resentment.
 I am ashamed of my resistance and reluctance.
 Most everything else was very challenging and new.
-Concordia provided outstanding, prompt, professional and patient support whenever I needed it.
+Concordia provided outstanding, prompt, professional, and patient support whenever I needed it.
 I learned that like a foreign language, if one genuinely tries and still struggles, others will quickly leap out of the woodwork to assist with great patience and generosity; family, co-workers, CU classmates, occasionally my students, and CU support.”

 You recently started a blog.
-Is this an outgrowth of the skills you learned while working on your online M.Ed.?
+Is this an outgrowth of the skills you learned while working on your online MEd?

 “I had to really work at this degree; it was very difficult for me as I have been out of school essentially since 1981.
 Theories have changed, strategies have changed, families have changed, the pace of life has changed, nearly everything has changed, and especially technology.
 The learning curves in every department were exceedingly steep.
 I read every assigned word because I desperately needed to understand.

 What did you like best about the program?